jparkington/Electric-Brew/src/README.md

     - `\d+,?\d+ KWH`: Captures one or more digits, optionally a comma, and more digits followed by ' KWH'.
     - `@\$(\d+\.\d+)`: Captures the '@$' symbol followed by one or more digits, a decimal point, and more digits.

+    **Purpose**
-    **Purpose**: Extracts the rate per kilowatt-hour (KWH) for delivery service, following the term "Delivery Service".
+    Extracts the rate per kilowatt-hour (KWH) for delivery service, following the term "Delivery Service".

 5. **Meter Details**: `r"Delivery Charges.*?(\d{1,2}/\d{1,2}/\d{4}).*?(\d{1,2}/\d{1,2}/\d{4}).*?(\d{1,4},?\d{0,3}) KWH.*?Total Current Delivery Charges"`
     - `Delivery Charges.*?`: Starts with the literal text and lazily matches any number of any characters.